DFHack/dfhack/docs/plugins/autochop.rst

 Autochop checks your stock of logs and designates appropriate trees for chopping once every in-game day.
 Logs that are forbidden or inaccessible (e.g. in hidden parts of the map, under water, etc.) are not counted towards your target.
 Trees that are inaccessible are likewise never designated.
-Tree cutting quota agreements that you have made are respected (by default).

 Please see `gui/autochop` for the interactive configuration dialog.